Oppositional gaze: Background

+The concept was first developed as a lens of critical theory for black women to apply when watching cinema.

+The oppositional gaze encompasses modes of looking that employ reflexive gazes, including male, feminine, and phallocentric gazes.

-Male gaze
+The male gaze

 The oppositional gaze is direct rejection of Laura Mulvey's Visual Pleasure and Narrative Cinema (1975).
 Mulvey's text analyses Lacan's mirror stage within film, concluding that subjectivity is "the birth of the long love affair/ despair between image and self-image which has found such intensity of expression in film and such joyous recognition in the cinema audience".
 She furthers this point by criticizing the "male movie star's glamorous characteristics" as not subject to an objectifying gaze, but rather a more powerful stance as the 'ideal ego' developed in the beginning stages of recognition in front of the mirror.
 Mulvey defines the "split between active/ male and passive/ female" as the pleasure in looking through which the determining male gaze stylizes the female figure. hooks rebuts this claim stating, "Black female spectators 'actively' chose not to identify with the film's imaginary subject because such identification was disenabling".

 The concept of seeing one's self in opposition to the "ideal ego" must begin with recognition of one's body as comparably different.
 Black female representation in film exists primarily in opposition to the white woman's body.
 Thus, black women often remain in search of a mirror stage because they metaphorically have yet to see true representations of themselves. hooks gives an example of this rare recognition through two characters in the film Passion of Remembrance.
 She writes, "Dressing to go to a party, Louise and Maggie claim the 'gaze'.
 Looking at one another, staring in mirrors, they appear completely focused on their encounter with black femaleness."

 Mulvey's criticisms present exclusionary perspectives which inundate the white female body as a totalizing categorization of all women.
 Not only is the representation of Black women significantly marginalized within film but they are further misrepresented as stereotyped objects to which the male gaze is rarely, if ever applied.
 This concept leads hooks to ask: "Are we really to imagine that feminist theorists writing only about images of white women... do not 'see' the whiteness of the image?"

 The oppositional gaze serves as "a gesture of resistance" to not only the male gaze but also toward the oppression of minorities through cinema by the all-inclusive gendering of woman.
 This gaze criticizes the doubling effect of objectification by "turning away [as] one way to protest, to reject negation".